 1. Firstly regular grooming

-If anyone tells you to shave your lab to reduce shedding, they are wrong.
-So if you have this thought of shaving your Labrador just because of its excessive shedding, regular grooming is the best solution.
+If anyone tells you to shave your Lab to reduce shedding, they are wrong.
+So if you have this thought of shaving your Labrador just because of its excessive shedding, regular grooming is the best alternative solution.

 Even my Labrador had excess shedding, and I was irritated with fur everywhere in the house.
 But as soon as i started a regular grooming schedule, the amount of excess shedding reduced greatly.